d6lts/filefield/README.txt

    Manage fields on the type you want to add an file upload field.
 Select "File" as the field type and "File" as the widget type to create a new field.

+4) Upload files on the node form for the type that you set up.